Former ‘Bachelor’ Ben Higgins On Cassie’s Split With Colton: She Was ‘Dancing Around The Subject… She Knew’

 The most recent episode of The Bachelor was an intense one for Colton Underwood and Cassie Randolph.
 Viewers were left with a big cliffhanger as Cassie walked away from the show and Colton jumped a fence and went off into the dark on his own.
-Viewers and franchise veterans have been buzzing about all of this and now former Bachelor star Ben Higgins is sharing his thoughts.
+Viewers and franchise veterans have been buzzing about all of this, and now former Bachelor star Ben Higgins is sharing his thoughts.

 ET Online chatted with Higgins about the latest episode and he had plenty to say.
-As fans will remember, Ben starred on The Bachelor several seasons ago and got engaged to Lauren Bushnell while rejecting JoJo Fletcher at the final rose ceremony.
-Ben had told both ladies he loved them, a controversial move, and his engagement to Lauren ended a matter of months after the finale aired.
+As fans will remember, Ben starred on The Bachelor several seasons ago and got engaged to Lauren Bushnell, while rejecting JoJo Fletcher at the final rose ceremony.
+Ben had told both ladies he loved them, which was a controversial move, and his engagement to Lauren ended a matter of months after the finale aired.

-Higgins recently popped up on Underwood’s Bachelor season as Colton filmed dates in his hometown of Denver near where Ben lives.
+Higgins recently popped up on Underwood’s Bachelor season as Colton filmed dates in his hometown of Denver, near where Ben lives.
 He did his best to share whatever insight he could with Colton, but he surely couldn’t have seen any of this drama with Cassie coming.

 Now that Higgins has watched Randolph break things off with Underwood just as viewers across the nation did, the former Bachelor lead has some criticism for Cassie.